 Paddle prices range from $20 for a two-piece paddle with an aluminum shaft and plastic blades to around $500 for some boutique carbon fiber models; generally, the more you pay, the lighter, stiffer, and stronger the paddle will be, and the smaller it can be disassembled for transport.
 If you’re just getting into the sport, don’t feel like you need to buy a top-of-the line paddle, as there are some budget options that might suit your needs very well.
 You probably won’t find a paddle that breaks down into more than two pieces for under $100 though.

-One, Two, or Four-Piece Paddles
+One, Two, Four, or Five-Piece Paddles

 The two-piece paddle I changed into a five-piece paddle.

-Long paddle pieces can be very annoying if you hike off trail through bushy or forested terrain, so if you intend to do that frequently, I highly recommend purchasing a four-piece paddle.
+Long paddle pieces can be very annoying if you hike off trail through bushy or forested terrain, so if you intend to do that frequently, I highly recommend purchasing a four or five-piece paddle.
 (As far as I’m aware, three-piece paddles aren’t available anywhere – probably because the joints between the pieces would be located right where your hands grip the shaft.)
 Four-piece options are fairly common in mid- to high-price kayak paddles.

 If you’re considering a four-piece paddle, be sure to check the length of the longest piece, because some four-piece paddles (such as the Werner Pack-Tour M) have three short pieces and one annoyingly long piece, which defeats the purpose of a four-piece paddle.